 - On The Premises buys HTML, PDF, and ebook publication rights to your story.
-Current issues are published in HTML; back issues are published in PDF format and (soon) ebooks, which we consider a modern equivalent to PDF format.
+Current issues are published in HTML; back issues are published in PDF format and (someday, we hope) ebooks, which we consider a modern equivalent to PDF format.
 All other rights are retained by the author.
 Especially, all rights having to do with making more money from the published fiction are retained by the author.

 Hints for Winning Our Contests

 On The Premises is contest-based.
 We publish the stories judged as the best of all those submitted to us.
 We judge all entries “blindly,” and if your entry contains lots of problems, it won’t win, even if we later find out you’re a famous author.

 We are earning a reputation for publishing excellent fiction, no matter who wrote it.
 We deliberately contrast ourselves to magazines that will publish some famous writer’s less-than-best efforts just to get that author’s name on the magazine cover.
 So if you want your story to contend for first place, consider the advice below.

 1. Your story should contain NO spelling, grammar, formatting, or other syntax errors, unless your story convinces us you made those errors for artistic effect.
 And please watch for spelling errors that spell-checkers never catch!
 (Dew ewe sea watt eye mien?)
 Reading your story out loud, slowly, is a great way to find such errors.
 Having someone else read it aloud to you is even better.